Slut Shaming

 What is a slut, anyway?

-Thinking about it... what is a 'slut', anyway?
+Thinking about it… what is a ‘slut’, anyway?
 Is it anything at all?
-At worst, it could be considered having low self worth and attempting to make themselves feel better by attracting attention in a deliberately sexual manner.
-That's not being a slut, that's having issues with self esteem and dealing with them in a misguided way.
-That's something we should empathise with, not something we should feel holier-than-thou about.
+At worst, it could be considered having low self worth and attempting to feel better by attracting attention in a deliberately sexual manner.
+That’s not being a slut, that’s struggling self esteem and trying to find a coping mechanism.
+That’s something we should empathise with, not feel holier-than-thou about.

 The thing is, people become sexually active at different rates, and people have different sexual drives.
-Slut shaming, especially prevalent around 6th form or high school, is condemning someone for having a slightly different sex drive.
-It's as judgmental as virgin shaming, which is an equally unfair practice that - again - condemns someone for having a different sex drive, different experiences or different motivations.
+Slut shaming is condemning someone for having a slightly different sex drive.
+It’s as judgmental as virgin shaming, which is an equally unfair practice that – again – condemns someone for having a different sex drive, different experiences or different motivations.

 Isn't slut shaming okay if she really is a slut?